Business

 Compare the different travel classes offered by Eurocity (EC) and RegioJet when travelling from Strasbourg to Prague.

-Onboard services on Eurocity (EC) and RegioJet
+What are the onboard services on Eurocity (EC) and RegioJet?

 Discover more about the onboard services offered on trains from Strasbourg to Prague.